taichi/modernjs/modernjs.en.md

 # History of UI libraries

-When I used Gmail and Google Maps for the first time about 10 years ago, I was really surprised as to whether such high-performance and rich screen expression can be done with JavaScript alone.
+When I used Gmail and Google Maps for the first time about ten years ago, I was surprised as to whether such high-performance and rich screen expression can be done with JavaScript alone.

 People who are tackling things like making DHTML and using websites to move things using JavaScript had long been abhorred even though they were there before.

 To run an application with a rich user interface in the browser, we had to use Flash.
-There were other technologies like browser plug-ins, but in the end it was rarely used.
+There were other technologies like browser plug-ins, but in the end, it was rarely used.

-Activities such as Gmail and GoogleMaps that implement GUI applications that work with realistic performance using JavaScript only on the browser have been active since that time, but until the last few years their efforts are very well I did not say that.
+Activities such as Gmail and GoogleMaps that implement GUI applications that work with realistic performance using JavaScript only on the browser have been active since that time, but until the last few years, their efforts are very well I did not say that.

 Certainly [YUI Library](http://yuilibrary.com/), [Ext.js](https://www.sencha.com/products/extjs/), [Closure Library](https://developers.google.com/closure/library/) Although libraries such as  came up one after another, It was incredibly difficult to make a UI like it was made with VB and Delphi.